CodeWithSiya/Detective-AI/README.md

 ### For Guest Users
 - Visit the landing page
 - Click "Enter Detective Mode" for basic analysis
-- Analyze text content with limited features
+- Analyse text content with limited features

 ### For Registered Users
 - Create an account and verify your email